Michelade: Preparations

 The council became increasingly insecure about its situation in the preceding months and appealed to the local commander Guillaume de Joyeuse for aid but found none forthcoming.
 Further making the situation dangerous were a concurrent surge in the grain price and a dispute in the military command of the town between Captain Bolhargues and Captain La Garde.
 The council sought to win Bolhargues' favour, courted him at the expense of La Garde and tried to get the latter to quit, a decision they would come to regret.
 Bolhargues, despite being Catholic, had worked with the Protestants during their leadership in 1562-3.
-On September 27, Jacques de Crussol passed through the town to spread word of the upcoming planned national uprising and met with Pavée in the town.
+On September 27, D'Acier passed through the town to spread word of the upcoming planned national uprising and met with Pavée in the town.
 He in turn reached out to Leblanc, a longtime friend of Bolhargues, and tasked Leblanc with bringing Bolhargues over into their camp.
 With his defection, only the troops of the Chateau would be available to the consuls.